dukelec/cdbus/Readme.md

 ## Ready To Use Devices

-The CDCTL controller family uses the CDBUS IP Core, which provide SPI, I<sup>2</sup>C and PCIe peripheral interfaces.
+The CDCTL controllers family incorporates the CDBUS IP Core, providing peripheral interfaces such as SPI, I<sup>2</sup>C, and PCIe.
-E.g. The tiny CDCTL-Bx module support SPI and I<sup>2</sup>C interfaces:
+E.g. The tiny CDCTL-Bx module supports SPI and I<sup>2</sup>C interfaces:
-(This module is completely open source, including the source code and gerber files, in the `example/` directory.)
+(The source code and gerber files for this module are fully open-source and located in the `example/` directory.)
 <img alt="cdctl_bx" src="docs/img/cdctl_bx.jpg" width="600px">

 For a list of CDBUS-related ASIC chips, please refer to the [wiki](https://github.com/dukelec/cdbus/wiki) page.